solacese/scds-solace-kdb/README.md

        ### Initializing session
        [21728] Solace session event 0: Session up
    ```
-   To see where data is being consumed, simply run the follow command in the command promps:
+   To see if data is being consumed, simply run the follow command in the command promps:
    ```
     q)fdps
    ```